-As Instagram has become prime marketing and advertising real estate, the more brands have been tempted to buy those likes to compete with rivals who have large followings.
+As Instagram has become prime marketing and advertising real estate, more brands have been tempted to buy Instagram likes (and Views, Follows, Comments, Regrams.
+You name it; they’re all for sale) to compete with rivals who have large followings.

 But artificially inflating your engagement numbers is not only a waste of time and money; it can also harm your business.

 How?
 Gaming the system can actually decrease your engagement and destroy your reputation by creating a spammy presence that makes a bad impression of would-be followers and potential customers.

 If you plan to buy Instagram likes to fool your audience as part of your Instagram strategy, it’s time to rethink that approach.

 In this post, we’ll show you why you should NEVER BUY Instagram likes, and we suggest a few tried-and-true tactics to build your brand the authentic way, so you will NOT be tempted to BUY Instagram likes!